paperdink/paperd_ink_test/README.md

-# Basic tests for paperd.ink rev4
+# Basic tests for paperd.ink rev4 Color
 Each revision has a branch

 ## Install Library Dependencies (from arduino library manager)